THEmmanuel/Github-Search/README.md

 - React hooks, (useState, useEffect and useReducer)
 - State management with useState and useReducer
 - Passing data between components with props.
-- Most importantly, Building this project also helped me practice my design, planning and building skills
+- Most importantly, building this project also helped me plan out an app from ideation to fruition